Vasileios20/recipe-list/README.md

 # Deployment and Local Development

+## Local Development
+### How to fork
+To fork the repository :
+1. Log in (sign up) to GitHub.
+2. Go to the repository for this project [Recipe list](https://github.com/Vasileios20/recipe-list).
+3. Click the fork button in the top right corner.

+### How to clone
+To clone the repository :
+1. Log in (sign up) to GitHub.
+2. Go to the repository for this project [Recipe list](https://github.com/Vasileios20/recipe-list).
+3. Click on the code button, select one of the HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Deployment
 The site is deployed using Heroku.
 Deployed site [Recipe list](https://recipe-list-3ecfc536592a.herokuapp.com/)
 * Create a list of requirements